hoanhan101/hraft/PROPOSAL.md

 The last piece of the system is routing/service discovery.
 At the moment, I am not sure how to do this yet.
 I know that HashiCorp's Consul achieve this by using a DNS routing mechanism but I am not familiar with its implementation.

-In Apache's Cassandra, a Distributed Hash Table is used, which maps key to specific node in the rings structure.
-Similar with Amazon DynamoDB, consistent hashing is used.
-However, it is not the same as service discovery.
 In the [final product section](#final-product), I will give an example of a service discovery's behavior that I want.